TeSingleton/dont-mess-it-up/README.md

 The assignment is to refactor code for a companies web page without changing the functionality.

-# Semantics and Accessibility
-The task is to refactor a page(clean up the code)to better

 # Hi, I'm Svante' (Suh-Von-Tay)! 👋

 ## 🚀 About Me
-I'm a full stack developer in training....
+I'm a full stack developer in training.